ipfs/kubo/README.md

 Tip:

-If the `make install` hangs while fetching dependencies, ensure that if you are running a daemon locally, that it is on at least version 0.4.0-dev.
-If you don't have a build that is new enough, run the make install with your daemon turned off and the deps will be fetched through the ipfs.io gateways.
+If the `make install` hangs while fetching dependencies and if you are running a daemon locally, ensure that it is on at least version 0.4.0-dev.
+If you don't have a build that is new enough, run the `make install` with your daemon turned off and the deps will be fetched through the ipfs.io gateways.

 NOTES: